-With last year leaving many people to celebrate Christmas in ways that they normally wouldn’t, some people may feel obliged to make up for lost time and have a ‘normal’ Christmas again.
+With 2020 leaving many people to celebrate Christmas in ways that they normally wouldn’t, some people may still feel obliged to make up for lost time and have a ‘normal’ Christmas again.
 However, there are still some people out there who will spend the day by themselves, whether it be down to choice or circumstances.
 Regardless of the reasoning, remember, it may feel lonely but you are never alone.

 To try and overcome the negative feelings that may come with spending Christmas by yourself, we’ve listed some helpful tips on how to spend your day and also some useful organisations that can be a listening ear.

 FOR HELPLINE NUMBERS PLEASE SCROLL TO THE BOTTOM

 Are you someone that loves being pampered, then start the day off on a good note by having a bath!
 Spend the afternoon painting.
 Have a good clear out of anything that you don’t want, including non-physical things that you don’t want to take into 2024.

 Why put all of our new found skills for zoom to rest, connecting with people virtually can help ease the feeling of loneliness.
 It could even mean that you connect with more people than you normally would on Christmas day.

 Social media can become a very triggering place if you are spending Christmas alone, take the opportunity to stop scrolling and have a break.

 Celebrate the day by getting ahead in the Christmas sales and treat yourself.
 Go to some small online businesses and see if they have any special offers on their one of a kind pieces

 Remember, you don’t actually have to celebrate Christmas, you may even find it easier on yourself if you just treat the day like any other Saturday and follow your normal routine

 Online Chatrooms have been around for over a decade, and albeit they are not always safe and secure, they can provide a brief digital companionship if you use the right one for you and also use it safely.